Biden speaks with senators on voting rights as Democrats move to prioritize legislation on the issue

 The Biden administration has taken executive actions to combat GOP attempts to chip away at voting rights.

 Multiple senators said they left their conversations with the impression that Biden would become more personally engaged in the battle to pass the voting rights bills in the coming days and weeks.

-He is speaking Friday at a commencement ceremony at historically Black South Carolina State University, and some said they expected voting rights to be part of his message there.
+The president will speak Friday at a commencement ceremony at historically Black South Carolina State University, and some said they expect voting rights to be part of his message there.

 “I expect him to stay more vocal, more engaged until we get it done,” Padilla said.

-Said Warnock, “I was very encouraged by the conversation we had today.
+Said Warnock: “I was very encouraged by the conversation we had today.
 I feel like we’re on a path to getting it done.”

 Seung Min Kim contributed to this report.